Public Safety Demonstrations

 Scheduling a High Voltage Demonstration:

-To schedule a live High Voltage Demonstration for your community group or organization, please contact Mike Robinson, Safety Specialist.
+To schedule a live High Voltage Demonstration for your community group or organization, please contact our Safety Specialist.

 Table Top Safety Presentation

 United Power also has a safety presentation designed for younger audiences.
 The Table Top Presentation uses a smaller scale version of a larger electrical system (pictured) to demonstrate safety around power lines.
 Kids are able to see first hand how an electrical current moves through various items they may encounter in their daily lives, presented in a fun and easy to learn format.